aviator67x/Andrii_Kasilov_iOS_Developer/README.md

 - Developed customized UI components for every screen, emphasizing a consistent and visually appealing user interface.
 - Conducted rigorous bug fixing and facilitated thorough testing by uploading the application to TestFlight for comprehensive evaluation.
 ## Social
-An application that allows elderly people to not feel alone.
+An application that allows elderly people to feel not alone.
 It has two types of UI, exactly the elderly person and their family member, both of which use AI to communicate.
-A cartoon character says its news and recommendations based on the habits of the app’s customers.
-Every time the app gets answers from the customer it transfers them to API to develop the skills of the ML model.
+A cartoon character says it's news and recommendations based on the habits of the app’s customers.
+Every time the app gets answers from the customer, it transfers them to the API to develop the skills of the ML model.
 ### Technologies:
 Swift, SwiftUI, UIKit, MVVM, Combine, AVFoundation, Speech, Localization, ChatGPT API, third-party libraries: SnapKit, SwiftGen, SwiftFormat, MicrosoftSpeech
 ### Contribution